simonberner/memorize21/README.md

 #### ViewModel
 - Interoperates the Model for the View
 #### Model
+- The model layer is the foundation of an app's architecture.
 - Holds the permanent state of the app
 ### Gradient
 - [SwiftUI has a built-in way to apply gradient color](https://sarunw.com/posts/gradient-in-swiftui/)